What Are The Potential Penalties For Federal Crimes?

 What Are The Common Types Of State Crimes That You Handle?

 I’ve handled virtually every state criminal charge.
 I’ve represented people in court for offenses, ranging from speeding tickets to murder and everything in between.
 So guns, drugs, violent crimes, white collar crimes, and sex offenses, DUIs: you name it, and I’ve probably dealt with it.

 What Are The Potential Penalties For State Crimes?

 Illinois doesn’t have sentencing guidelines like in the federal system.
 In Illinois misdemeanor and federal charges are categorized.
 Misdemeanors use letters, with a class C being the least serious misdemeanor and a class A misdemeanor as the most serious, with up to 364 days in jail.
 Felonies are categorized using numbers, with a class 4 felony as the least serious offense, carrying one to three years in prison, up to a class 1.
 A class 1 felony carries from four to 15 years in prison.
 Above the class 1 level is class X. For a class X felony, probation is not allowed, and it carries a mandatory minimum of six up to 30 years in prison.
 Illinois also has what’s called a super class X, which would double that sentence for a minimum of 12 up to 60 years and no probation.
 And for class X and above super class X is murder, which is a mandatory minimum 20 years up to life in prison.

 For more information on Penalties For Federal Crimes, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Criminal Defense attorney in Illinois at (815) 290-9170 today.

 Get your questions answered - Call now for FREE case evaluation (815) 290-9170.